Go Home Tips

 Puppies eat 3 times a day, morning, noon and evening (no specific time).
-Follow the guidelines on the Life’s Abundance bag.
+Follow the guidelines on the dog food bag.
 Give them water several times a day but do not free feed until they are potty trained.

 Puppies should go out to potty every hour unless they are napping.
 Also, when they wake up, after they eat or drink and before they play with the kids.

 Early socialization is a difficult balancing act.
 Before your puppy is fully vaccinated (First three shots) they are susceptible to many diseases.
 Therefore, stay away from areas where other dogs have visited, especially dog parks, and pet stores (i.e. Petsmart).
 It is OK to gently socialize your puppy, after the first week, with dogs you know and are sure have proper health care and are current on all of their shots.
 If your vet is in your area, ask him/her if there is anything going around that is a concern.
 Chances are any affected dog(s) in your area have been to the vet and they will know about it.